Waya! Uchuu Ichi no Osekkai Daisakusen: Production

 Waya!
 Uchuu Ichi no Osekkai Daisakusen was first announced on 26 July 2011.
 It will be directed by the director Kohatsu Yo, who previously directed the film Chikujo seyo!.

 Director Kohatsu Yo held an audition for all 57 SKE48 members at their theater in Nagoya.
-In the end, members Matsui Jurina and Yagami Kumi were selected for roles in this film.
+In the end, members Jurina Matsui and Yagami Kumi were selected for roles in this film.
 This will be the first time that either of them will star in a film.
-Matsui Jurina will star as the granddaughter of Shige.
+Jurina Matsui starred as the granddaughter of Shige.
 At the time of the filming, Matsui was only 13 years old, even though her character in the film is 18 years old.
 Yagami Kumi will also play the role of a character 2–3 years older than her.
-She remarked that "the feeling of playing the role of an elder sister to Matsui Jurina is a little strange".
+She remarked that "the feeling of playing the role of an elder sister to Jurina Matsui is a little strange".

 Release

 Waya!
 Uchuu Ichi no Osekkai Daisakusen will first be released in Nagoya cinemas on 29 October 2011.
 It will then be released at a later date in other parts of Japan.